outlace/Kwesi/README.md

 # Kwesi
-Computational graph engine for machine learning
+Computational graph library for machine learning in Julia